odoo/documentation/content/administration/supported_versions.rst

    <odoo_online>` hosting every two months.
 Odoo Online users can then benefit from the latest
    features of Odoo.

-   - Admins of Odoo Online databases are invited to :doc:`upgrade <../upgrade>` them regularly.
+   - Admins of Odoo Online databases are invited to :doc:`upgrade <upgrade>` them regularly.
    - Online versions are *not* released for Odoo.sh and On-Premise installations.
    - Online versions are listed below as *SaaS*.